Review: ASUS ZenBook 13 OLED (UX325)

 Verdict

 The new ASUS ZenBook 13 OLED (UX325) is ideal for people who need to take their work with them when they get up and go.
-After spending some time with this device I can definitely say that I honestly love working with this device mainly because the device is so compact and lightweight weighing only 1.14 kg with a 13.9 mm-thin profile making it really easy to take with me anywhere without being conspicuous.
-I also liked the ergo lift hinge, edge to edge keyboard, the full set of IO ports, and the NumberPad 2.0 that made the device compact without sacrificing any important features we look for in a laptop.
-It is important to note as well that working long hours isn’t stressful on my wrists or fingers.
-It also has an amazing OLED NanoEdge display that helps in reducing eye strain and gives it a more immersive viewing experience.
-I’ve also used this device editing images and I was really surprised with the color accuracy of the screen and because of this I can honestly recommend this for photographers as well who needs a compact laptop for tethered shooting or editing images.
-While this device is not best for gaming we still tried playing some games with it at a modest settings.
+After spending some time with this device, I can definitely say that I honestly love working with this device mainly because the device is so compact and lightweight, weighing only 1.14 kg with a 13.9 mm-thin profile, making it really easy to take with me anywhere without being conspicuous.
+I also liked the ergo lift hinge, edge-to-edge keyboard, the full set of IO ports, and the NumberPad 2.0, which made the device compact without sacrificing any important features we look for in a laptop.
+It is also important to note that working long hours isn’t stressful on my wrists or fingers.
+It also has an amazing OLED NanoEdge display that helps reduce eye strain and gives it a more immersive viewing experience.
+I’ve also used this device to edit images, and I was really surprised with the screen’s colour accuracy.
+Because of this, I can honestly recommend this for photographers who need a compact laptop for tethered shooting or editing images.
+While this device is not best for gaming, we still tried playing some games with it in a modest setting.

 Related Article: ASUS ZenBook 13 OLED and ASUS ZenBook Duo 14 Officially Launch in the Philippines